ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 Go to the [ARE VDI](https://are.nci.org.au/pun/sys/dashboard/batch_connect/sys/desktop_vnc/ncigadi/session_contexts/new) page and launch a session with the following entries:

 - **Walltime (hours)** &rarr; `2`<br>
         Amount of hours the ARE VDI session will remain active for.
 This is only setup time, and does not reflect how long the actual configuration will take to run.

+    !!! tip
+        Some model configurations might require a longer setup time.
+The _Walltime_ included here should be sufficient for most model configurations, but if your ARE session terminates before the model setup is complete, you will need to start a new ARE VDI session.

 - **Queue** &rarr; `normalbw`